Playingtygre/Data-Structures_and_Algorithms/Data_Structures/StacksAndQueue/Readme.md

 ![alt text](STACK.bmp)

 ## Queue
 This is an example of a Queue.
 It is very similar to a stack.
 However the major difference is that the queue is a data structure that is leaning on its side.
 Another major difference is that adding the node list starts at the back of the queue.
+There is also different terms such as Dequeue returns and removes Node from the back.
+Peek still looks at the front of the list.
+Enqueue is pulling from the top or in front of the list.

 ![alt text](QUEUE.bmp)